 The Academic Buildings

-East of the Italian Gardens sits Farley Center, a split-level white building that houses the School of Business and Digital Media and the Department of Psychology and Counseling.
+East of the Italian Gardens sits Farley Center, a split-level building that houses the School of Business and Digital Media and the Department of Psychology and Counseling.
 Farley Center features the International Collaboration Center, which is ideal for meetings, teleconferences, and global presentations.

 The Dorothy Marron University Community Chapel is at the southern end of the campus on the lake.
 Its magnificent vaulted ceilings and glass walls look out onto Founders Grove and the Japanese Garden.
 The beauty of nature through the changing seasons is a beautiful backdrop to the services held here.
 Mercy Hall, attached to the Chapel, houses students in the Honors Program and visiting faculty.

-At the north end of the Raymond Hall Complex is McAuley Heritage Center, formerly the McAuley Heritage Chapel.
+At the north end of the Raymond Hall Complex is the McAuley Heritage Center, formerly the McAuley Heritage Chapel.
 Originally the parish church for Lakewood, this quaint structure was moved by horse and rollers to the campus in 1924—a feat chronicled in Believe It or Not by Robert Ripley.
 Once the center of worship on campus, the chapel has been renovated to serve as a place where members of the GCU community can learn about Georgian Court and the heritage of the Sisters of Mercy, attend small lectures or special seminars, and gather to think, discuss, and reflect on the issues of our time.
 Also, special Masses are sometimes held in St. Stephen’s Chapel inside the Mansion.

 The Athletic Complex

-The Wellness Center complex includes an arena, two softball fields, two soccer fields, tennis courts, an eight-lane track surrounding new lacrosse field, professional-quality dance studios, an exercise science lab, fitness facilities, a garden featuring over 60 types of plants historically used for medicinal or herbal purposes, and the University Bookstore.
+The Wellness Center complex includes an arena, two softball fields, two soccer fields, tennis courts, an eight-lane track surrounding a lacrosse field, professional-quality dance studios, an exercise science lab, fitness facilities, a garden featuring over 60 types of plants historically used for medicinal or herbal purposes, and the University Bookstore.
 Located at the north end of campus, this world-class facility is worthy of GCU’s successful and growing men’s and women’s NCAA Division II sports teams.
 In 2010, the Wellness Center earned LEED Gold certification from the U.S. Green Building Council.
 The Leadership in Environmental Excellence and Design (LEED) honor recognizes GCU’s eco-friendly approach to building a facility that incorporates sustainability practices and makes the most of natural resources.
 GCU’s turf field was constructed in 2015.
 The project included a 103,917-square-foot conversion of the university’s longtime grass field for soccer and lacrosse.